Jeffleecy/Genomic-analysis/multiple testing script.md

-##Analysis of the effect of dexamethasone on gene expression
+##Analysis of the effect of dexamethasone on gene set expression

 #1 look at the data structure
 ```{r}